Kushallsaraf/project-kushall080206/writing/paper.md

 [10], Applying knowledge discovery in databases (KDD) they developed a predictive model for football match results.
 By analyzing 9 crucial features influencing football outcomes, they constructed a more comprehensive system, resulting in improved prediction accuracy.
 To achieve this, they employed artificial neural network (ANN) and logistic regression (LR) techniques, utilizing Rapid Miner as our data mining tool.
 The implemented techniques demonstrated promising results, with the ANN technique achieving 85% prediction accuracy, and the LR technique achieving an even higher accuracy of 93%.

+[11], The author developed a system with the aim of surpassing bookmakers' odds in football predictions.
+The goal was to identify crucial features for match prediction and calculate their probabilities to determine profitable bets.
+Seven machine learning algorithms, including MultiClassClassifier, RotationForest, LogitbooST, BayesNet, Naive Bayes, and Home Wins, were employed to classify matches into home wins, draws, or away wins.
+The achieved accuracy of his algorithm was 55%.
+However, the system fell short of consistently outperforming bookmakers in the long run.
+A significant limitation of this research was the relatively low prediction accuracy.
+Subsequently, the author proposed an improved system, which would consider additional features like all bookings during the match, player compositions, team managers, and more.

 ### Prototype